Controlling Log Output

 2. Hide arguments only

-When function arguments contain secrets or are too verbose:
+When function arguments are too verbose:

 sampler = TimeoutSampler(